 - 100% Reimbursement – 100% of eligible benefits claims are reimbursed and there are no exclusions for pre-existing conditions.

-- Comprehensive Coverage – A greater range of Health and Dental services are eligible than traditional benefits plans.
+- Comprehensive Coverage – A greater range of health and dental services are eligible than with traditional benefits plans.
 Some examples include massage therapy, laser eye surgery, physiotherapy, naturopathy, chiropractic, orthodontics, and travel emergency health insurance premiums.